Rhelli/Shoes-Github-API/README.md

 ### ⁉️ Why Is It?
-It goes without saying that Github is an integral part of all of our lives as developers - there's not a day that goes by where we are working on a project and aren't making frequent commits, searching Github's code database, creating new repositories, reviewing pull requests...the list goes on.
+Github is an integral part of all of our lives as developers - there's not a day that goes by where we are working on a project and aren't making frequent commits, searching Github's code database, creating new repositories, reviewing pull requests...the list goes on.

-For those of us who like to always have a Github page open in our browser, alongside ~100 other tabs, it can often get a little confusing or vague as to exactly where, amongst those 100 tabs you placed Github.
+Likewise, for those of us who like to always have a Github page open in our browser, it can often get a little confusing or vague as to exactly where, you placed your Github page.
 That's where Gitshoes comes in.

 As a native application, Gitshoes seperates itself from your browser, making it easier to compartmentalise your Github experience (so to speak).
+Gitshoes provides you witha lightweight, convenient tool to launch the most frequently used Github functions and pages straight from your desktop.

 ### 🚦 Current State & Limitations